AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-linux/setting-up-on-a-router/keenetic.md

 The script creates a custom firewall rule to ensure that traffic from your LAN (`br0`) is routed through the AdGuard VPN interface (`tun0`).
 It first cleans up any previous rules related to this configuration, then sets up new rules to direct the traffic appropriately.

-## 8. Set up auto-launch for AdGuard VPN CLI
+## 8. Set up automatic launch for AdGuard VPN CLI

 The following script is designed to automatically establish a VPN connection using AdGuard VPN on your Keenetic router when the WAN interface becomes available (e.g., after a reboot or reconnecting to the Internet).